 The start of summer is the perfect time to gather with family and friends for good food and fun times.
-This year, celebrate the adoption of the Declaration of Independence in a safe way.
-Our July 4th safety tips cover a few key summer safety topics to keep you and your family safe this Independence Day.
+This year, celebrate the adoption of the Declaration of Independence safely.
+Our July 4th safety tips cover a few key summer safety topics to help keep you and your family safe this Independence Day.

 Sparkler and Fireworks Safety

-More than 50,000 fires are caused by fireworks every year.
+Fireworks cause over 19,000 fires every year.
 Take the proper precautions when operating fireworks.

 - Never disassemble or try to make your own fireworks.

-- Don't point sparklers, or fireworks at yourself or others, especially while they're being lit.
+- Don't point sparklers, or fireworks at yourself or others, especially when lighting them.

 - Only light fireworks on the ground and in areas that are dry and fire-resistant.